sidharth72/Q-Drive/README.md

 - Develop a DQN agent capable of understanding and playing a car game.
 - Experiment with different neural network architectures and hyperparameters.
 - Analyze the learning process and performance of the agent.
+- Let the agent figure out which one to collect and which one to avoid without giving an instructions.

 ## Features